mb64/sel/continuations.md

 The idea of representing functions using datatypes is not a new trick:
 **defunctionalization** has been around for a while.
-If you haven't heard of defunctionalization before, of even if you have, [there was a great talk about it](http://www.pathsensitive.com/2019/07/the-best-refactoring-youve-never-heard.html) at Compose 2019.
+If you haven't heard of defunctionalization before, or even if you have, [there was a great talk about it](http://www.pathsensitive.com/2019/07/the-best-refactoring-youve-never-heard.html) at Compose 2019.